4 The Role of Prediction in Science

 4.6 Supervised machine learning is the ultimate interpolation tool

-Supervised ML’s main strength is the interpolation type of prediction.
-Supervised ML is strongly data-driven rather than relying on background knowledge to predict unknown cases.
-Extrapolation is therefore not considered a strength of complex ML models such as deep neural networks (Haley and Soloway 1992; Barnard and Wessels 1992; Hasson, Nastase, and Goldstein 2020).
+Supervised machine learning’s main strength is the interpolation type of prediction.
+Supervised machine learning is strongly data-driven rather than relying on background knowledge to predict unknown cases.
+Extrapolation is therefore not considered a strength of complex machine learning models such as deep neural networks (Haley and Soloway 1992; Barnard and Wessels 1992; Hasson, Nastase, and Goldstein 2020).
 Some see the current rise of adversarial examples6 as a direct consequence of such failures of extrapolation (Szegedy et al. 2013).
-We believe that things are not as simple:
+But things are not as simple:

-1. In machine learning, it’s possible to use background knowledge to improve extrapolation, as we discuss in Chapter 9.
+1. In machine learning, it is possible to use background knowledge to improve extrapolation, as we discuss in Chapter 9.

 2. Interpolation and extrapolation can’t be separated as cleanly as Figure 4.1 seems to suggest.
 The separation depends on the similarity of available and new data, and there is no magic cut-off value where a prediction switches from interpolation to extrapolation.
 A common formal definition of interpolation is the convex hull of the data, however, this would deem almost every prediction in high-dimensional spaces an extrapolation (Balestriero, Pesenti, and LeCun 2021).
 Given this definition, interpolation would be a useless notion outside of low-dimensional and linear prediction problems.